 If you believe you’re living with noise-induced hearing loss, a hearing evaluation is a great first step in better understanding your hearing abilities and learning how to tackle the symptoms.Book an appointment with one of our hearing centers to get your hearing tested for noise induced hearing loss.

-In a busy, bustling world, loud noise is all around us.
+The cause of noise-induced hearing loss is - you guessed it - noise.
+In a busy, bustling world, loud sounds are all around us.
 Chainsaws and power tools may be the first thing to come to mind, but even long exposure to noise from a hair dryer or your smoothie maker can do harm to the tiny hair cells in your inner ear.
 That’s right, even sounds that appear comfortable can be harmful after a while.